 In this installation scenario, grounding rings are not required.
 Note that grounding electrodes are not available on wafer-style magnetic flow tubes; the supplied wires are to be used.

 Flanged-style flow tubes: When flanged-style flow tubes are mounted between nonmetallic, plastic, PVC or lined process piping, the SG must be passed to the flow tubes body/case through some path other than the process piping flange bolts.
 In such installation scenarios, either grounding rings or grounding electrodes are required (Figure 6).

-For process pipe that is lined with a nonmetallic material, the ring configuration is slightly different.
+For a process pipe that is lined with a nonmetallic material, the ring configuration is slightly different.
 Figure 4 shows the application of Type E and Type C grounding rings inlined process pipe configurations.

 As with flanged flow tubes, if traditional orifice plate-style, or Type C, grounding rings are used, the grounding rings must be attached to the wafer-style flow tube’s body/case using grounding straps or wires.
 The grounding wires are attached to a lug located on its remote junction box or top-mounted transmitter interface plate.
 Type E grounding rings utilize customer-supplied bolts rather than grounding wires or grounding straps.

 It is important to remember the purpose of the solution ground connection is to serve as a reference point of the flow measurement.
-This lets the magnetic flowmeter read a stable zero flow and achieve accurate measurement in flow conditions.
+This lets the magnetic flowmeter read a stable zero flow and achieve accurate measurement inflow conditions.
 The placement and type of SG and connection devices are critical in meeting this goal.
 The method used varies with the range of flowmeter body types, process pipe construction, and liner materials.
-When all of these factors are considered, and the proper SG configuration is employed, results will meet performance and consistency expectations.
+When all of these factors are considered, and the proper Signal Ground configuration is employed, results will meet performance and consistency expectations.
 Without a properly installed solution grounding method, confidence in the flow rate measurement will be diminished.